Character/Man vs. Nature: Exploring the Wildest Story Conflict

 And can you watch Moana sing “How Far I'll Go” as she keeps gravitating back to the open ocean without wanting to immediately venture out into the wide world to chase down your own purpose?
 Because I can't.

-Person vs. nature stories burrow into our souls and even spur us into action for a reason.
+Character vs. nature stories burrow into our souls and spur us into action for a reason.
 They touch on the deepest questions about what it means to be alive, to be a part of something huge and unfathomable, to be our most authentic selves.

 And in this article, we're going to talk about all of it.
 You'll learn what “man vs. nature” actually means, the themes it explores, and how to write this type of story yourself.
 You'll also get a ton of examples to clarify the many ways this conflict can appear across genres.